isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 `make_shared` gives a more concise statement of the construction.
 It also gives an opportunity to eliminate a separate allocation for the reference counts, by placing the `shared_ptr`'s use counts next to its object.
+It also ensures exception safety in complex expressions (in pre-C++17 code).

 ##### Example